QBDI/QBDI/docs/source/qbdi_preload.rst

 instructions.

 .. note::
-   QBDIPreload automaticaly takes care of blacklisting instrumentation of the C standard library and the OS loader as described in :ref:`intro_limitations`.
+   QBDIPreload automatically takes care of blacklisting instrumentation of the C standard library and the OS loader as described in :ref:`intro_limitations`.

 .. note::